 You only pay the 20 percent coinsurance after meeting your annual deductible.
 At this point, Medicare will pick up 80 percent of your covered medical costs.
 Note that there is no cap on the 20 percent you are responsible for paying.

-Read more about how terms like deductible, premium, and other plan costs are defined on our blog.
+Read more about how terms like deductible, premium, and other plan costs are defined.

-Keep in mind, the figures above are your costs apply if your only coverage is Original Medicare.
+Keep in mind, the figures above apply if your only coverage is Original Medicare.
 One way to lower your out-of-pocket costs is by exploring your Medicare Advantage or Medicare Supplement plan options.
 Let our advisors do the research for you at no cost!

 If you have questions about your plan options or deferring Medicare Part B, contact our team of advisors in Dayton and Cincinnati.
 You can email us at firstname.lastname@example.org or call us at 855.465.2773.
 We look forward to guiding you towards the right health coverage for your needs.